 And because, Story Remix is powered by the Microsoft cloud, the experience will be available not only on Windows 10, but on iOS and Android as well.

 If you don’t have a mixed-reality headset, the Windows 10 Fall Creators Update will include a new feature to view and create mixed-reality images.
 It’s all possible with a new app called View 3D that let you view mixed-reality images, and you can also use any camera to create images mixing digital and real-world objects.

 The Windows 10 Fall Creators Update will also bring a few new surprises to the Windows Store.
 Starting with this update, Microsoft will be making available its suite of Office desktop applications in the Windows Store.

-Apple will bring its full-blown version of iTunes to the Windows Store, and Spotify is also working to bring its popular music player to the Store too.
+Apple will bring its full-blown version of iTunes to the Windows Store, and Spotify already have its popular music service to the Store too.

 Additionally, the Fall Creators Update promises to be even more Linux friendly.
-While you can already use Bash on Ubuntu on Windows 10, in the next major update you’ll also be able to get SUSE Linux, and Fedora Linux from the Windows Store.
+While you can already use Bash on Ubuntu on Windows 10, in the next major update, you’re also getting SUSE Linux, and Fedora Linux in the Windows Store.